wroge/sqlt-docs/content/documentation/_index.md

 ---
-title: Docs
+title: Documentation
-linkTitle: Docs
+linkTitle: Documentation
+cascade:
-type: docs
+- type: docs
 ---

 Do you like SQL?